PJasiczek/python-jupyther/README.md

 # Jupyther Python
->This repository contains a Jupiter notebook analyzing the entered results of research stations
+>This repository contains a Jupiter notebook analyzing the entered results of research stations.

 ## Status
 Project is: _finished_.